DFE-Digital/improving-children-and-family-services-through-digital-technology/content/measuring-system-performance.md

 * is accessible to users

 Local authorities need to understand the data they collect and rationalise what they collect and why on a regular basis.
 They should make themselves aware of data requirements and limitations of their systems before identifying new systems, upgrades or developments.

-System performance data and analytics should be made available to improve policy development and transparency.

 Suppliers and developers should demonstrate: